KyleArthurs/carBot.io/README.md

 </ul>

 <h1>Test Video</h1>
-This video shows the car with a echo location sensor attacthed to avoid collisions, i couldn't find a video with more finess but at least you can see the car move.
+This video shows the car with a echo location sensor attacthed (not relevent to the code uploaded) to avoid collisions, i couldn't find a video with more finess but at least you can see the car move.

 https://user-images.githubusercontent.com/104775954/177686940-351e04b7-3898-4514-b2b1-1ec670536ff1.mp4